gonmf/dakilang/README.md

 The clause condition `fib(N > 2, Res)` restricts matching N to values greater than 2.
 The only other operators are `<` (lower than) and `/` (different than). _Equal to_ semanthics are already the default matching strategy used.

-Clause conditionals are exclusively numeric.
+Clause conditionals are exclusively numeric, with the constant value for the comparison always on the right side - `func(0 < X) :- ...` is not valid.
 String literals are coerced silently.

 ## Manual